ashleychilders/project_resume_chiders_ashley/README.md

 - http://www.unheap.com/user-interface/scrolling/anchorscroll-js-plugin-smooth-scrolling-anchor-targets/
 	- I used this site for adding the jQuery plugin for smooth scrolling on my site.
 This can be seen when clicking on the nav buttons.
 - http://srobbin.com/jquery-plugins/backstretch/
 	- I used this plugin to have the three background images rotate on my page.
+After the page loads the images begin rotating.
 I took these images at the Renwick Gallery in Washington, DC.

 **Comments**